MSM for Dogs: What You Need To Know

 It’s important to check the exact product and ingredient list before giving any new supplement to your dog.
 Because MSM is a supplement and the manufacturing isn’t regulated, the quality and quantity of ingredients can vary from product to product.
 It’s best to pick a product recommended by your vet, or to look for one that has been tested. Â

-How to Give Your Dog MSM
+How To Give Your Dog MSM

-If your veterinarian thinks MSM fits your dog’s plan, use a product made for dogs and follow the label and your vet’s instructions.
-Don’t combine multiple supplements without asking first, since combining products can make it harder to keep track of what your dog is getting and can result in doubling up on certain ingredients.Â
+Don’t combine multiple supplements without first talking to your vet, since combining products can make it harder to keep track of what your dog is getting and can result in doubling up on certain ingredients.Â

-What to Do If Your Dog Takes Too Much MSM
+What To Do if Your Dog Takes Too Much MSM

 If your dog may have taken too much MSM or seems off after receiving it, call your veterinarian, an emergency hospital, or the Pet Poison Helpline (855-764-7661) right away.
 Have the bottle handy so you can share information about the product with the vet or poison expert.
 If you think your dog is having an adverse reaction, stop the supplement and get professional advice promptly. Â